Using shell and tube heat exchangers?

-A shell and tube heat exchanger is one of the most common types of heat exchanger because of its versatility.
+Shell and tube heat exchangers are one of the most common types of heat exchanger because of their versatility.
 They are highly customisable, with many different types for different applications.
 This includes different flow types, head configurations, tube plates and materials.

-A plant, factory or other business might not have flexibility in the type of shell and tube heat exchanger they must use, but it can still be configured bespoke to provide the best solution to the specific process.
+A plant, factory or other business might not have much flexibility in the type of shell and tube heat exchanger they need to use, but it can still be a bespoke configuration to provide the best solution to the specific process.

 What is a shell and tube heat exchanger?